 Now the HEMA Ratings team are promising to check details when people send them tournament data – specifically, to check if the tournament even happened.

 “This can include, but is not necessarily limited to, photos, social media links and rule sets just to prove that a tournament actually took place.
 If someone fails to convince us about a tournament’s legitimacy, we will simply refrain from including the results.”

 They also promise to make a more streamlined process for this in time.
 However, there is one key point:

 “The HEMA Ratings project has always been based on trust, and since it’s impossible to travel to every tournament or validate every match outcome, to a certain extent that’s where it still needs to be grounded.”

 What happens now?

-Well, George Georgas may never organize a tourney and send results to HEMA Ratings, around 15 or more fighters were deleted from the records (only one of them had fought outside his school – twice, he did not make it out of the pools in one of those occasions).
+Well, George Georgas may never organize a tourney or send results to HEMA Ratings again, around 15 or more fighters were deleted from the records (only one of them had fought outside his school – twice, and he did not make it out of the pools in one of those occasions).

 I knew of this before HEMA Ratings announced it.
 It was quite obvious when you know how sports clubs are made in Greece (they can’t have multiple chapters, they have to make different clubs) and when seeing that there are no announcements for any of George’s tourneys.

 Why did I not report it?
 I thought about it, but it felt kind of wrong.
 It has been in the back of my head for some time, and recently I gave a small nudge to HEMA Ratings, without naming anyone in particular: